 Tips how to find a contact person:

-- Ask your department if they already have contacts or collaborations abroad.
+- Ask your department if they have suitable contacts or collaborations abroad.
 Does another department have a suitable network you can use?

 - Do you have friends/family that previously travelled or lived in one of the MFS countries?

 - Research various host organisations and make contact.

 - Stockholm University has many international partnerships, networks and collaborations.
 You can read more on this link Collaboration and societal development.
 Did you know that Stockholm University has a Nordic Institute of Latin Amerika Studies Do you know about SPIDER that works with ICT4D projects in Africa?
 If you want to get in contact with SPIDER about their projects, please contact the MFS Coordinator on email@example.com.

 - Is there an MFS alumnus that have been to the country where you like to go?
 Ask the Exchange Coordinator at your department or the MFS Coordinator on firstname.lastname@example.org to get in touch.

 In order to apply for an MFS scholarship, you must meet the admission requirements.

 - Do a bachelor's or master's degree project, or do some other type of thesis, at Stockholm University.

 - Be a registered student at Stockholm University.